Hotts, Ireshopeburn, Bishop Auckland, DL13 1HD

 This is the start of our journey to carry out the repairs and renovations which will be necessary to acheive our aim to turn the building into a heritage centre which celebrates the heritage of this historic building and creates a space for a wide range of activities and events.
 Your continued support is much appreciated.

-The Trustees will soon be entering into discussions with the Methodist Church to transfer the property after which we will be able to seek funding from grant aiding bodies such s HLF and The Arts Council.
+The Trustees are in the final stages of of purchasing the property from the Methodist Church after which we will be able to seek funding from grant aiding bodies such s HLF and The Arts Council.

 Competition for grants is very competitive at the moment but we are encouraged by the success of Nenthead Arts and Visitors Centre in transforming their old Chapel.